Blendify/blender-manual/trunk/blender_docs/manual/files/blend/rename.rst

 The *Rename Active Item* operator renames the active :doc:`Object </scene_layout/object/index>` or :doc:`Node </interface/controls/nodes/index>`.
-When the operator is executed, a popup menu appears.
+When the operator is executed, a pop-up menu appears.
 The text field shows the name of the current item and can be overwritten to rename the item.
 :kbd:`Return` confirms the name while :kbd:`Esc` cancels the operator.